Back to business! Launch Your New Business with 10% Off— Start Now

 • Traceability: Each transfer is traceable, with detailed tracking information.

-• Convenience: TTs can be initiated from anywhere at any time, as many financial institutions offer this service online.
+• Convenience: Many financial institutions offer this service online, so TTs can be initiated from anywhere at any time.

 • Higher Transaction Limits: TTs are ideal for large payments like international business transactions or property purchases due to their higher transaction limits compared to other methods.